 - TVR: television rating.
 This is the measure of the popularity of a programme, daypart, commercial break or advertisement by comparing its audience to the population as a whole.
 One TVR is numerically equivalent to one per cent of a target audience.
 For example, if Coronation Street achieved a Housepersons TVR of 20 in Yorkshire this means that, on average during the programme, 20% of all Housepersons in the Yorkshire region watched Coronation Street.

 - CPT: Cost-Per-Thousand.
 The cost of one thousand commercial impacts for a target audience.
 Cost-Per-Thousand (CPT) is used when purchasing and measuring the efficiency of advertising campaigns.

 - Universe: the total population of a particular audience category.
 BARB universes are based on television homes.
 For example, the network universe for ABC1 Women is the total number of ABC1 Women living within television households in the UK.

 The CPTs and TVRs are variable measures, as will be your budget, whereas the universe in a non-variable.

 You will always know the universe of the target audience you are buying, as these are published figures.
 For the most up-to-date universe sizes, take a look on the BARB website.

 Equations you will need

-There are three key calculations you will need to be able to make when planning your TV campaign.
-Here’s the questions they set out to answer and the formulae to get to those answers.
+There are three key calculations you will need to know when planning your TV campaign.
+Here are the questions they set out to answer and the formulae to get to the answers

 How many Television Ratings (TVRs) can I buy?